Ghukek/EC601MP1/README.md

 $ sudo apt-get install libmysqlclient-dev

 Or use an equivalent method for your operating system for installing Python and MySQL development headers and libraries.
 See https://pypi.org/project/mysqlclient/ for more details.

+You will need to create a database.
+I am using the database name 'miniprojectdb' but you may change that in MP3MySQL.py.

 # Files